-Associate Professor Term; Director, Flow Cytometry Laboratory; Director, Immunology Laboratory, Laboratory Medicine
+Associate Professor of Laboratory Medicine; Director, Flow Cytometry Laboratory; Director, Immunology Laboratory, Laboratory Medicine

 Clinical Immunology Laboratory